-A runny nose is often the first sign of a cold -- and this annoying faucet can go on for two weeks!
+A runny nose is often the first sign of a cold -- and this annoying faucet can go on for 2 weeks!
 The mucus usually starts clear and turns yellowish and cloudy after a few days.
 Flu can cause a runny nose too, though not as often.
 Try saltwater nose drops to slow the drip.

 Clear a Stuffy Nose